Driver® Parallel Lines

 - 7 % negative mentions

 The gameplay of the game is characterized by its strong driving mechanics, which many players find enjoyable and ahead of its time, offering a mix of fast-paced driving and action-packed missions.
-However, criticisms arise from repetitive missions, clunky shooting mechanics, and some frustrating gameplay elements, such as the need for specific funds to access main missions.
-Overall, while the driving experience is often praised, the on-foot mechanics and mission design leave room for improvement, leading to mixed feelings about the overall gameplay experience.
+However, criticisms arise from repetitive missions, clunky shooting mechanics, and some frustrating elements like the need for specific funds to access main missions.
+Overall, while the driving experience is praised, the on-foot gameplay and certain mechanics feel dated, leading to a mixed reception.

 “The gameplay is a perfect balance of fast-paced driving and intense, action-packed missions.”